-- Pay The gender pay gap for KCC is significantly below the national average.
-This is positive for KCC, the figures being 11.1% and 17.9% respectively.
-The KCC figure is explained by the higher proportion of men in the upper middle and upper pay quartiles.
-Both the KCC mean and median figures have reduced since last year which were 12.6% and 18.2% respectively, again this is positive as both figures have improved. - Bonus This has a broad definition within the scope of gender pay gap reporting requirements and KCC does not operate a traditional bonus scheme.
-As can be seen from the figures, only a small proportion of the workforce receive these payments and the data needs to be interpreted carefully because of this.
-For example, by removing any payments above £500 10 payments in total, (6 to men and 4 to women) the mean bonus pay gap reduces to 6.3%.
+• Pay - The gender pay gap for KCC is significantly below the national average, which is positive - 12.0% v 17.3% respectively.
+The difference is explained by the higher proportion of men in the upper middle and upper pay quartiles, although there is a higher proportion of women in all quartiles.

+- Bonus This has a broad definition within the scope of gender pay gap reporting requirements and KCC does not operate a traditional bonus scheme.
+As can be seen from the figures, only a small proportion of the workforce received these payments and the data needs to be interpreted carefully because of this.
+For example, by excluding payments above £500 the mean bonus pay gap reduces to 5.6%.
 This highlights the need to be cautious when interpreting the results and drawing conclusions as the numbers of people receiving a bonus is low.
-Comparing the figures with 2017 shows that there is an increase in the number of males receiving a bonus has increased from 3.1% to 4.1 % whereas women have decreased from 2.9% to 2.5%. - Gender distribution The proportion of women to men across KCC is c77% v 23% respectively.
-Within the lower half of the organisation for pay the balance is further in favour of women, however the proportion changes by around 10% within the upper quartile.
-There is therefore still a significant female dominance in each of the pay quartiles.
-This may help explain why the KCC mean salary difference is lower than the national average.
+Comparing the figures with 2018 shows that there is a decrease in the number of both males and females receiving a bonus. - Gender distribution The proportion of women to men across KCC is c77% v 23% respectively.
+Within the lower half of the organisation the balance is further in favour of women, however the proportion changes by around 10% within the upper quartile.
+There is therefore still a significantly greater proportion of women in each of the pay quartiles.
+This may help explain why the KCC mean gender pay gap is lower than the national average.